cartographer-project/cartographer_ros/docs/source/ros_api.rst

 finish_trajectory (`cartographer_ros_msgs/FinishTrajectory`_)
-  Finishes the current trajectory by flushing all queued sensor data, running a final optimization, and writing the map to disk.
-Currently, this also triggers shutdown.
+  Finishes the current trajectory by flushing all queued sensor data, running a final optimization, and writing artifacts (e.g. the map) to disk.
+The `stem` argument is used as a prefix for the various files which are written.
+Files will usually end up in `~/.ros` or `ROS_HOME` if it is set.

 Required tf Transforms
 ======================